 Companies will hold a pre-sale, public sale, or both for their ICO or Token Sale.
-At that time, eligible purchasers can send them Bitcoin or Ethereum for an (usually) unknown quantity of the coins/tokens for an (usually) unknown price.
+At that time, eligible purchasers can send them Bitcoin or Ethereum for a (usually) unknown quantity of the coins/tokens for a (usually) unknown price.
 Prices/Quantity disbursements are (usually) determined depending on the total quantity of coins/tokens and the total amount raised during the sale.

-First you need to determine if the ICO or Token Sale is marketing itself as a Security Token or a Utility Token (see here for full explanation).
+First you need to determine if the ICO or Token Sale is a securities offering (see here for full explanation).
 If it is a Security Token and you are located in the United States, you must be an accredited investor and prove your accreditation status.
 You may also be able to participate if you are a non-US resident (some other countries may be blacklisted as well).
 Accredited US investors include anyone with a net worth of $1 million or more or who has earned an income of $200,000 or more for the two previous years.
 To participate in security token sales, you will have to prove your status.

 If you are not an accredited investor, you will likely not be able to proceed in participating in the ICO, but you will be able to purchase the coins once they are listed on an exchange.